Arro Credit Card Review 2026: Fees, Limits, and Real User Experience

 The approval process is fast and mobile-first.
 Decisions are usually instant or within a day, and the card arrives within 7 to 14 business days.

 No security deposit.
 This is the big differentiator.
-Most credit-builder cards require $200 to $500 upfront, which is real money for someone living paycheck to paycheck.
+Most cards aimed at fair-credit borrowers are secured and require $200 to $500 upfront, which is real money for someone living paycheck to paycheck.

 Available to fair-credit and rebuilding borrowers.
 Arro's approval criteria are looser than a traditional bank card, so people with credit in the 580 to 660 range have a real shot.